josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Governance_And_Containment/🈺_Governance_And_Prevent/⚖️_palestine_action_proscription_case_study.md

 - how access to secured or military sites was achieved,
 - whether perimeter, staffing, or resourcing failures were involved.

-The public response has largely focused on prescription rather than on **systemic security assessment**.
+The public response has largely focused on proscription rather than on **systemic security assessment**.

 This creates an international signalling risk:
 - strong reactions can unintentionally advertise insecurity,